ga-curriculum/dom-events/event-bubbling/README.md

 # ![DOM Events - Event Bubbling](./assets/hero.png)

+**Learning objective:** By the end of this lesson, students will understand the concept of event bubbling in the DOM and how to use event delegation to handle events on multiple elements.

 When an event occurs on an element, that event, whether it is listened to on that element or not, bubbles up through the DOM until it reaches the `document` object.

 ![A diagram of event bubbling.
 On the page there is a button element inside of a div element inside of the body element.
 When the event is clicked, the event travels up from the button, to the div, and to the body.](./assets/bubbling.png)